 An autonomic network consists of autonomic devices that form a distributed self-managing system.
-Devices within a domain share a common trust anchor and thus implicitly trust each other.
+Devices within a domain have credentials issued from a common trust anchor and can use them to create mutual trust.
 This means that any device inside a trust domain can by default use all distributed functions in the entire autonomic domain in a malicious way.